 If your main decision on whether to upgrade from your PS4 to the PS4 Pro is based on whether it will make your video games look better, then good news – it does.

-However, those wanting to use the PS4 Pro as a gateway to putting 4K and HDR video content into your home may need to wait for a bit longer.
+However, those wanting to use the PS4 Pro as a one-stop shop to 4K and HDR video may want to look elsewhere.

 The PS4 Pro is a step in the right direction, but there are still improvements to be made.
 We’d expect any cutting edge video product to support 4K and High Dynamic Range (HDR), and the PS4 Pro does – but only up to a point.

-Sony has taken the controversial decision not to give the PS4 Pro a 4K Blu-ray drive, and thanks to what the company believes is a trend towards video streaming, it won’t get one any time soon.
+Sony has also taken the controversial decision to not give the PS4 Pro a 4K Blu-ray drive and, thanks to what the company believes is a trend towards video streaming, it won’t get one any time soon.

-Whatever the reasoning, Sony’s decision limits how 4K content can be played, meaning that the PS4 Pro falls behind its main rival the Xbox One S, which does play 4K Blu-ray discs.
+Whatever the reasoning, Sony’s decision limits how 4K content can be played, meaning that the PS4 Pro falls behind its main rival the Xbox One X, which does play 4K Blu-ray discs.
+What's more, Sony's argument that a 4K Blu-ray drive is surplus to requirements is rather undone by the fact that the upcoming PS5 will be able to play them (as will the Xbox Series X).

-For those with a poor internet connection, or who have purchased 4K Blu-ray discs, the PS4 Pro is unlikely to be the go-to player.
+Whatever the reasoning, for those with a poor internet connection, or who have already amassed a library of 4K Blu-ray discs, the PS4 Pro is unlikely to be the go-to player.

-On the audio side, the PS4 Pro is more complex than expected.
+On the audio side, the PS4 Pro is more complex than expected, too.

 Changing the default decoder for games soundtracks is in the main settings menu, while the setting for films is in a separate audio menu found when you press the controller’s Options button while watching a Blu-ray.

-It’s something to note when setting your console up, as you’ll need to change it to set your sound from the standard PCM to bitstreaming Dolby Digital or DTS; it also doesn’t support Dolby Atmos, instead playing encoded content only as True HD.
+It’s something to note when setting your console up, as you’ll need to change it to set your sound from the standard PCM to bitstreaming Dolby Digital or DTS.
+The PS4 Pro also only supports Dolby Atmos for compatible Blu-ray movies, it does not support Atmos for games.

-On the whole, though, making it through the PS4 Pro’s menus is a lot easier than on the Xbox One S.
+On the whole, though, making it through the PS4 Pro’s menus is a lot easier than on the Xbox One S or One X.

 The screen layout is identical to that on the standard PS4, with icons ordered horizontally along the screen, and content divided into vertical subsections.
 Even first time users are unlikely to get lost in this console’s navigation screens.